 The following Pokémon will be hatching from 5KM Adventure Sync reward Eggs:

 The following Pokémon will be hatching from 10KM Adventure Sync reward Eggs:

-Throughout the Season of Mischief, the following Mega Evolved Pokémon will be have boosted CP:
+Throughout the Season of Go, the following Mega Evolved Pokémon will be available in Mega Raids:

 While there will be all the usual holiday based events, we can also look forward to the following Season based events:

 - Pokémon Go Fest 2022 Berlin: July 1-3

 - Pokémon Go Fest 2022 Seattle: July 22-24